Scenes of Canada: $5 note

 The portrait on the obverse is of Wilfrid Laurier, the engraving for which was created by Yorke.

 The vignette on the reverse was based on a photograph by George Hunter and engraved by George Gunderson and Yorke.
 It depicts a salmon seiner in the Johnstone Strait, a channel along the northeast coast of Vancouver Island.

 The $5 banknote was first circulated in December 1972 and was printed by CBN.
 An updated version was issued in 1979, for which the serial numbers were moved to the bottom centre of the reverse and the central obverse guilloché was modified.

 $10 note

 The portrait on the obverse is of John A. Macdonald, for which the engraving was created by Gunderson.

 A scene depicting the operations of Polymer Corporation in Sarnia, Ontario is on the reverse, chosen because the Crown corporation had "achieved a world-wide reputation" and the image "provided detail ideally suited to engraving", according to a Bank of Canada memorandum.
 The engraving was made by De La Rue based on a photograph taken by Hunter.
-In a Toronto Star article in 1990, Christopher Hume stated that the image of the petrochemical plant on the reverse was the most notable example of the dismal scenes of the series.

 The $10 banknote was first circulated in November 1971 and was printed by CBN.